- Reference Number: HEY-503/2014

 Why do I need the dermatological surgery?

-Depending on your condition, the doctor will have discussed surgery as the best option to either treat or diagnose your skin problem.
+Depending on your condition, the doctor will have discussed surgery as an appropriate option to either treat or diagnose your skin problem.
 Alternative treatments to surgery will have been discussed between you and your doctor during your consultation.

 Can there be any complications or risks?